 The ingredients that are used in a dal fry recipe vary depending on the region and personal choice.
 You can also check this moong dal recipe, which is made differently with different ingredients.

 Using too many spices or too much of spice powders like garam masala, red chilli powder and coriander powder will diminish the original flavor of dal.
 So I prefer to use just a fair amount of them.
+I also prefer to add lemon juice to most of the lentil dishes before serving, just a personal choice.
+Skip it if you do not like it.

 Video of Dal fry recipe